gsluthra/my_blog/_posts/2017-02-18-open-source-explained.md

 does OSS mean -- but there is always something unique about each license that makes them stand apart.
 This is why you need a lawyer.
 Your motivations and business model will affect the choice of license.

 For instance, some licenses can be [viral in nature](https://en.wikipedia.org/wiki/Viral_license), like the GPL license.
 If you use a GPL Licensed software library in your software you will have to make your own software freely available under the GPL License.
 Obviously, if you are a commercial, proprietary software developer you **DO NOT** want to do that to your proprietary software!
-Do check out: [Can I use GPL software in a commerical application?](https://softwareengineering.stackexchange.com/questions/47032/can-i-use-gpl-software-in-a-commercial-application)
+Do check out: [Can I use GPL software in a commercial application?](https://softwareengineering.stackexchange.com/questions/47032/can-i-use-gpl-software-in-a-commercial-application)
 As an example -- iText is a library for generating PDFs which is provided under an AGPL license (free) and also under a commercial license (paid).
 You will not be able to use its free version for commercial software for the same reasons articulated above.
 Read about [iText License implications here](http://itextpdf.com/legal).

 An interesting related article: [The Decline of GPL?](https://opensource.com/article/17/2/decline-gpl)